bennettnw2/DD_APM_Exam/apm_distributed_tracing_fundamentals.md

 APM & Distributed Tracing product and associated features.
 Candidates will demonstrate an understanding of how APM works and how it is best used in production.

 RECOMMENDED DATADOG KNOWLEDGE

 A Target Candidate should have the following knowledge:

 • General Application Performance Monitoring (APM)
 • Datadog APM setup and use
 • Datadog tracing libraries
 • Instrumentation Types
 • Trace/Log Correlation
 • Datadog APM
   – Services
   – Search Syntax
   – Trace vs Live
   – Trace Search
   – Flame Graphs
   – Profile Collection
   – Deployment Tracking
   – Error Tracking
   – Monitors and Alerting

-APM & Distributed Tracing Fundamentals
 ## 03 Out of Scope
 The following is a list (non-exhaustive) of specific job tasks that earners will not be required to perform:

 • Programming
 • Systems Architecture
 • Testing